mdjahidhasan009/SQL/string_functions.md

 # String Function
 String functions perform operations on string values and return either numeric or string values.

 Using string functions, you can, for example, combine data, extract a substring, compare strings, or convert a string to all uppercase or lowercase characters.

 ## Concatenate
-In (standard ANSI/ISO) SQL, the operator for string concatenation is ||.
-This syntax is supported by all major databases except SQL Server:
+In (standard ANSI/ISO) SQL, the operator for string concatenation is `||`.
+This syntax is supported by all major databases except `SQL Server`:
 ```sql
 SELECT 'Hello' || 'World' || '!'; --returns HelloWorld!
 ```